rickb777/timestamp/README.md

     timestamp -zero 2014-12-01 -precision day -base 36

-It is also possible to specify the output value explicitly, which can use `timestamp` simply for number base conversion
+Instead of the current time being printed as a timestamp, it is also possible to specify the output value explicitly.
+This would use `timestamp` simply for number base conversion

     timestamp -value 100 -base 36

-This is appropriate if you generate your own sequence of version numbers instead of using the time.
+prints the number 100 in base 36, i.e. "2s".
+This is appropriate if you generate your own sequence of version numbers instead of using the time and you want to benefit from base-36 URL contraction.